 AFTER THE AUCTION

-One of the challenges of creating a team via an auction is the multiple elements that must be juggled simultaneously coupled with a short decision window.
-Among the things to be considered are the price of the player, how much money do you have remaining, how much money does your opponent have, who are the remaining players at the positions, how many hitters & at bats have you purchased, how many pitchers & innings have you purchased, etc.
+One of the challenges of creating a team via an auction is the multiple elements that must be juggled simultaneously, coupled with a short decision window.
+Among the things to be considered are the price of the player, how much money do you have remaining, how much money does your opponent have, who are the remaining players at the positions, how many hitters & plate appearances have you purchased, how many pitchers & innings have you purchased, etc.

-Once the auction concludes, the rosters will be audited to ensure all the defensive positions are represented and each team has sufficient number of innings.
+Once the auction concludes, the rosters will be audited to ensure all the defensive positions are represented and each team has a sufficient number of innings pitched and enough plate appearances from their hitters.

-When constructing your roster, you can encounter three elements that can hinder your team’s performance – not valuing players correctly, not purchasing enough players that will deliver enough at bats, and not purchasing enough pitchers that will deliver enough innings.
+When constructing your roster, you can encounter three obstacles that can hinder your team’s performance – not valuing players correctly, not purchasing enough players that will deliver enough plate appearances, and not purchasing enough pitchers that will deliver the requisite number of innings.

 - The penalty for not valuing a player correctly is self-evident, you will get a statistical output that is less than what you anticipated.

-- Not purchasing enough at bats at a position will cause that player to under perform since the APBA computer simulation and the Micro Manager will be forced to overuse the player, therefore using him in a fatigued state.
+- Not purchasing enough plate appearances at a position will cause that player to under perform since the APBA computer simulation and the Micro Manager will be forced to overuse the player, therefore using him in a fatigued state.

-- Once the rosters are validated and the number of innings augmented (if applicable) – each team submits the lineups (Left & Right) and pitching rotations.
+- Once the rosters are validated each team submits the lineups (Left & Right) and pitching rotations.

 - Each owner selects a Micro Manager to manage their team during the season simulation.